Carlosal15/inflation-dash-app/README.md

 If none are correctly formatted or result in bad data with nothing to plot, the app will display a message indicating to the user to check the logs.

 ## Getting and processing data
 Getting and processing the data is done in the DataProcessor class in data_processor.py.
+Any step or data source that may result in an error is added to the logger, and the getting/processing tries to continue with the rest.
 The csv data is obtained asynchronously using aiohttp for improved performance (most probably the first bottleneck for scalability) and stored in a pandas dataframe for each source/url, which is then processed into dataframes containing quarterly annualised inflation values that can be easily merged.

 If some data cannot be processed into annualised inflation for reasons such as bad URL response, incorrect config setup (e.g. wrong date or CPI columns), not enough data (e.g. data for less than a year, so no annualised inflation calculated), it is added to the log, and the correctly processed ones are still used.
 The processed dataframes are merged on the common indices (i.e., overlaps in time), so if the data does not overlap in time, no figure is generated.